View Current

 Section 1 - Purpose and Scope

-(2) This Policy applies to all students enrolled in coursework award courses offered by UNE.
+(2) This policy applies to all students enrolled in coursework award courses offered by UNE.

-(3) The Policy does not apply to:
+(3) The policy does not apply to:

 1. non-award courses;